Sequential-Parallel Duality in Prefix Scannable Models: Sequence Models and Sequential–Parallel Duality

 The circuit corresponds to the \emph{training graph}: every token can be processed simultaneously provided sufficient parallel hardware.
-Together, the sequential and parallel views and their tradeoffs will characterize the Sequential–Parallel Duality (~\Cref{def:spd-triplet}).
-Before formally defining this duality, we introduce some conventions.
+Together, the sequential and parallel views and their tradeoffs will characterize the Sequential–Parallel Duality (\Cref{def:spd-triplet}).

-\textbf{Depth conventions.} Throughout this paper we restrict attention to \emph{causal sequence models whose training and inference graphs can be executed, in the Random–Access Machine (RAM) model with unbounded fan‑out gates, at depth (measured by the longest path of synchronous operations)}

-Whether the hidden polylog factor is $\log n$ or $(\log n)^2$ hinges on the chosen primitive set—for instance, treating GEMM and \texttt{softmax} as unit‑time kernels versus expanding them into arithmetic gates.
-Classical fully recurrent networks such as LSTMs \citep{hochreiter1997long} and GRUs \citep{cholearning}, whose forward pass has depth $\Theta(n)$ and therefore admits \emph{no} sub‑linear parallel schedule, fall outside this scope.\looseness=-1

-Our focus is on \emph{polynomial separations} between the principal model families: standard Transformers, prefix-scannable models (as we will define in~\Cref{sec:psm}), and linear recurrent RNNs.
-Unless a logarithmic factor is essential to the argument, we suppress it with the tilde notation.
-To characterize our example models, we need to specify how their depth is counted, i.e., in the model of computation: {How tall is their training circuit?}\looseness=-1

-\textbf{Transformer.} A single self–attention head executes the composite map \( (\mQ,\mK,\mV)\;\mapsto\; \operatorname{softmax}\bigl(\mQ \mK^{\top}/\sqrt{d}\bigr)\mV \), where $d$ denotes the key/query head dimension.
-In a Random–Access Machine with unbounded fan‑out gates, the \emph{pointwise} linear projections $\vx\mW$ have depth~$1$, but the $n\times n$ \emph{matrix multiply} $\mQ\mK^{\!\top}$ and every row‑wise \emph{softmax} (vector sum + normalisation) require a parallel reduction of $n$ numbers.
-Using a binary tree this costs $\Theta(\log n)$ depth.\footnote{ There are sub‑logarithmic circuits for exact matrix multiply~\citep[e.g.][]{valiant1975}, but they are very wide and rarely exploited in ML practice; $\log n$ therefore matches realistic GPU / TPU kernels.} Hence, an $L$–layer Transformer has depth \( D(n)=\Theta(L\log n). \) If one \emph{treats the GEMM and softmax kernels as unit‑time primitives}, this is often reported as “constant depth,” but strictly speaking it is $\tilde O(1)$ (polylogarithmic).\looseness=-1